 The requirements of this Section shall apply to the Grantee, Grantee Contractors, and any subgrantees or subrecipients, and Grantee shall require and cause any Grantee Contractor or subgrantee or subrecipient used by Grantee in connection with this Agreement to agree to and be subject to and bound by such terms and provisions.

 Reimbursement of Audit Costs.
-If the Auditor of the State of Iowa or a federal entity notifies the Office of an issue or finding involving the Grantee’s compliance with or violation of Applicable Laws or the terms, conditions, requirements, or limitations of this Agreement governing Grantee’s use of funds distributed under this Agreement, Grantee shall bear the cost of the Auditor’s review or other similar review and any subsequent assistance provided by the Auditor or federal entity to determine compliance or address or remediate noncompliance.
-Grantee shall reimburse the Office for any costs the Office pays to the Auditor or federal entity for such review or audit.
+If the Auditor of the State of Iowa or a federal entity notifies the Office of an issue or finding involving the Grantee’s compliance with or violation of Applicable Laws or the terms, conditions, requirements, or limitations of this Agreement governing Grantee’s use of funds distributed under this Agreement, Grantee shall bear the reasonable cost of the Auditor’s review or other similar review and any subsequent assistance provided by the Auditor or federal entity to remediate noncompliance.
+Grantee shall reimburse the Office for any reasonable costs the Office pays to the Auditor or federal entity for such review or audit, to the extent that noncompliance has been found.

 Independent Contractor Status.
 Grantee, Grantee Contractors, and Grantee Personnel shall not hold themselves out as an employee or agent of the Office or the State of Iowa.
 Grantee or Grantee Contractors shall be responsible for maintaining and furnishing a place of work, and any tools, supplies, apparel, facilities, equipment, and appropriate communications devices and services required for Grantee Personnel to perform and complete the Project(s).
 Grantee Personnel are not eligible for and Grantee shall ensure Grantee Personnel never claim they are eligible for or otherwise entitled to any State employee benefits, including retirement benefits, insurance coverage, or the like.
 Grantee Personnel shall not be considered employees of the Office or the State of Iowa for any purpose, including for federal or state tax purposes.
 The Office or the State of Iowa shall not withhold taxes on behalf of Grantee or Grantee Contractors.
 Grantee and Grantee Contractors shall be responsible for payment of all taxes in connection with any income earned from performing this Agreement.